cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/webview.md

 }
 ```

-So when you need to interact with WebView through an internal page, you should set the internal page URL: `testkey://(the data you want to callback to WebView later)`.
-WebView internal page code:
+When you need to interact with **WebView** through an internal page, you should set the internal page URL: `testkey://(the data you want to callback to WebView later)`. **WebView** internal page code:

 ```html
 <html>